farsheedify/SubReveal/README.md

 ```bash
 ./subfinder [options]
 ```
-So all of the executable files have to be in the current working directory and have execute permission.
+Therefor all of the executable files have to be in the current working directory and have execute permission.
 This tool is new, I plan to add more features and scan automations in near future.
 Feel free to share your ideas, or any bugs you encounter.